-James R. Kroner, age 54, has served as a Director of Employers Holdings and EGI since September 2013.
+James R. Kroner, age 55, has served as a Director of Employers Holdings and EGI since September 2013.
 Mr. Kroner was formerly the Chief Financial Officer and Chief Investment Officer of Endurance Specialty Holdings Ltd. ("Endurance"), which he co-founded in 2001 and from which he retired in December 2005.
 In addition, he served on its Executive Committee and its Board of Directors.
 Since his retirement, Mr. Kroner has served as a consultant to various insurance companies and as a private investor.
 Mr. Kroner recently served on the Boards of Terra Industries Inc. ("Terra") and Global Indemnity plc ("Global Indemnity") and its U.S. insurance subsidiaries.
 He served as a member of the Audit Committees of Terra and Global Indemnity and Chair of Global Indemnity's Investment Committee and 162(m) Committee.
 Prior to founding Endurance, Mr. Kroner was Managing Director at Fox Paine & Company LLC and served as a Managing Director and co-head of insurance industry investment banking in the Americas for JP Morgan & Co.
-Mr. Kroner received a Bachelor's Degree in International Relations from Northwestern University and a Master's Degree in Management from the Northwestern Kellogg School.
+Mr. Kroner received a Bachelor's Degree in International Relations from Northwestern University and a Master's Degree in Management from Northwestern University's Kellogg School of Management.

-Michael J. McSally, age 58, has served as a Director of Employers Holdings and EGI since September 2013.
-Mr. McSally retired in 2010 and is currently a private investor with focus on insurance and related businesses.
+Michael J. McSally, age 59, has served as a Director of Employers Holdings and EGI since September 2013.
+Mr. McSally retired in 2010 and is currently a private investor with a focus on insurance and related businesses.
+In May 2016, Mr. McSally became a director of IAT Insurance Group.
 In December 2013, Mr. McSally became the majority owner and non-executive Chairman of Provider Insurance Group, LLC.
 Mr. McSally served as Senior Vice President at OneBeacon Insurance Group ("OneBeacon") and through his career at OneBeacon, led commercial lines, distribution and agency management and personal lines from 2001 through 2010.
 Prior to that, he served as President and Chief Operating Officer of John Hancock's property and casualty operations, as Chief Executive Officer of Commercial Union York Insurance Company, and as President and Chief Executive Officer of York Insurance Company of Maine.
 He has also served on several boards of directors of privately held insurance companies and was an Executive Partner of Charter Oak Capital Partners, LP.
 Mr. McSally received a Bachelor's Degree from Providence College, is a Fellow of the Casualty Actuarial Society and is a member of the American Academy of Actuaries.